 You cannot sue for sexual harassment by a colleague if the employer didn’t know or didn’t have any reason to know the harassment was taking place.
 Therefore you need to object to the harassment and report the harasser in writing.
 You may send an email to HR or to your supervisor.
 The main trick here is to write everything down (date everything).
 After you do this, call a lawyer as soon as possible.

 If you are the victim of sex harassment at work, you should contact a harassment attorney right away to learn about your rights.
-If the harassment is something other than sexual, such as disability or age harassment, visit our main harassment page.
+If the harassment is something other than sexual, such as disability or age harassment, visit our main hostile work environment page.